vipulnaik/working-drafts/eaf/levels-of-donation.md

 # Levels of donation

-Via a [YouTube video on the
-subject](https://www.youtube.com/watch?v=B8d4uqQjk6o), I came across a [Reddit post on levels of wealth](https://www.reddit.com/r/ifiwonthelottery/comments/9qv4e1/post_on_the_different_levels_of_wealth_that_i/).
+Via the [MagnatesMedia YouTube video on the subject](https://www.youtube.com/watch?v=B8d4uqQjk6o), I came across a [Reddit post on levels of wealth](https://www.reddit.com/r/ifiwonthelottery/comments/9qv4e1/post_on_the_different_levels_of_wealth_that_i/).
 The